wyeworks/blog/source/_posts/2015-12-10-sometimes-its-good-to-be-shy.markdown

 bugs.

 This is why keeping your code *DRY* can help tremendously in creating flexible systems.
-When a shift in requirements ocurrs, or a bug is reported in production, you'll know exactly *where* to make the change.
+When a shift in requirements occurs, or a bug is reported in production, you'll know exactly *where* to make the change.

 *DRY* up in face of the inevitable.
 As Sam Cook said, [a change is gonna come.](https://en.wikipedia.org/wiki/A_Change_Is_Gonna_Come)